-Below are different causes to why a CD, DVD, or other disc may skip while being used.
+Below are different causes to why a CD or DVD may skip while being used.

-Usually a CD or DVD that skips or does not play properly is dirty.
-Fingerprints, dust, dirt, hair, or any other substance on the disc can interfere with the laser reading the disc causing it to skip or have other minor glitches in specific parts of the disc.
+Usually, a CD or DVD that skips or does not play properly is dirty.
+Fingerprints, dust, dirt, and hair can interfere with the laser reading the disc causing it to skip or have other minor glitches in specific parts of the disc.

 Bad burn or copy of CD or DVD

-If the skipping is occurring on a CD or DVD that has been copied (burned) by you or a friend it could have encountered errors during the burn process.
+If the skipping CD or DVD was copied (burned), it may have encountered errors during the burn process.
 If so, these errors may cause skipping when the disc is played.
-To make sure this is not the issue try re-creating the CD or DVD again.
+To make sure this is not the issue, try re-creating the CD or DVD again.

 Dirty CD-ROM or other disc drive

 A CD or DVD a drive can also be dirty from dust, dirt, or hair that enters the drive.
-If you're encountering skipping or other read errors with multiple CD or DVD discs it's possible that the drive may by dirty.
+If you're encountering skipping or other read errors with multiple CD or DVD discs, the drive may by dirty.

 Software not playing disc properly

 If you're using a media player to listen to an audio CD or DVD, try a different program and see if that works.
 If you have access to another computer, car audio system, or TV DVD player, test the CD or DVD in that system as well.

 CD or DVD scratched or otherwise damaged

-If the CD or DVD has any significant scratches or cracks it can cause the CD or DVD to skip, stop playing, or not play at all.
-If you've tried all the above solutions and are only encountering the skipping or other read errors with a single disc it's likely that disc is bad and should be replaced.
+If the CD or DVD has any significant scratches or cracks it can cause the CD or DVD to skip, stop playing, or not play.
+If you've tried all the above suggestions and only encounter problems with a single disc, the disc is likely bad and should be replaced.

 Finally, if you're encountering skipping or other random read errors with multiple different CDs or DVDs it's likely that the drive itself is bad and should be replaced.